 It can be fun to watch a young filmmaker play with genre, and Malle here creates an oh-so-French pastiche with skill and self-aware wit.
 The black cat’s appearance after the initial murder always makes me smile, as does Florence chastising a little girl who will run off with a key piece of evidence in the killing of Florence’s husband.
 Still, Elevator contains some sloppy moments; amid cuts of the moving lift, from which Julien dangles after breaking through a hatch in the floor, there is a shot of him hanging static, and how a pivotal grappling hook makes it from a buildingtop rail that hangs above a patio to the street is unclear (maybe it was the cat?).

-Malle would go on to make better and more impactful films, including Atlantic City (1980), My Dinner with Andre (1981) and the great, semi-autobiographical Au Revoir les Enfants (1987).
+Malle would go on to make better films, including Atlantic City (1980) and the devastating, semi-autobiographical Au Revoir les Enfants (1987).
 To paraphrase something Davis often said, “sometimes you have to play a long time to play like yourself.”
 Yes, Elevator may be a confection, but, like Davis per Miles: The Autobiography, “I’m a fiend when it comes to good pastry, and the French make the best as far as I’m concerned.”